gatheringhallstudios/MHWorldData/README.md

 # MHWorldData
 A project used to generate a SQLite database file from Monster Hunter World data.

+There's currently no documentation for the db file.
+I recommend using a graphical tool like [SQliteBrowser](http://sqlitebrowser.org/) or figuring it out from the [mapping file](https://github.com/gatheringhallstudios/MHWorldData/blob/master/mhdata/sql/mappings.py).
+To see what data we have, look at the [source_data](https://github.com/gatheringhallstudios/MHWorldData/tree/master/source_data) folder.

 ## Purpose and goals
-This project exists as a free and open collection of Monster Hunter World data.
-I feel that by opening up this repository, more people would be able to create cool things.
+This project exists as a free and open collection of Monster Hunter World data for people to build cool things with.
 While the data has to be manually built right now, once we approach a stable version they will be available without the need to build.

 We use the data generated here for the [MHWorldDatabase](https://github.com/gatheringhallstudios/MHWorldDatabase) Android app, which is also open source.

+## How to contribute
+To contribute, create a pull request adding the data or translation you wish to add to the [source_data/](https://github.com/gatheringhallstudios/MHWorldData/tree/master/source_data) folder.
+If the translation is for a language that is not supported, then add a name_code column using the [ISO language code](https://en.wikipedia.org/wiki/ISO_639-1).

+If you are unable to work Git but have data corrections or translations to contribute, you can create a Github Issue with new file or share a link to a google drive spreadsheet.

 ## Data Structure
-The data files in /source_data are used to build the final SQL file.
-If you want to contribute data, this is where you'd do it.
+The data files in [source_data/](https://github.com/gatheringhallstudios/MHWorldData/tree/master/source_data) are used to build the final SQL file.
 The project is in the middle of a conversion from JSON to CSV, so some files are still JSON.

-To edit the CSV files, I suggest using an office program like Excel or Libreoffice.
-Make sure to use UTF8 text encoding and comma separators.
+To edit the CSV files, I suggest using an office program like Excel or [LibreOffice](https://www.libreoffice.org/).
+Make sure to use UTF8 text encoding and comma separators when opening files.
 You can also import it to google drive.

-Each subsystem in (like Monster, or Armor) is stored in its own subdirectory in /source_data.
-There are two kinds of data files:
+Each subsystem (Monster/Armor/Weapons/etc) is stored in its own subdirectory.
+There are several types of data files:
 - ***type*_base.csv**: A names and basic data registry containing the names of different objects of that type for each supported language, as well as any additional base data.
-- ***type*_data.csv**: A data registry key'd by the english name of that object.
-These are pulled to populate table data during the build process.
+- ***type*_*data*.csv**: Additional data key'd by the name of the owning type.
+These are used when the type can have many data, like a monster can have many hunting rewards.

-## How to contribute
-To contribute, create a pull request adding the data or translation you wish to add.
-If the translation is for a language that is not supported, feel free to create a Github Issue and I will populate the *names* data files with dummy data.

-Good visual git clients include `Git Kraken` and `SourceTree`.
-If you are unable to work with JSON or Git, but have data corrections or translations to contribute, feel free to create a Github Issue and send me the new file or link to a google drive spreadsheet.
+- ***type*_ext.csv**: Extension data that adds additional data to the type.
+This is used when each type can be optionally extended, such as a weapon that may be a bowgun and has bowgun ammo.

 ## How to build
 Make sure Python 3.6 or greater is installed on your system, and pipenv is installed (`pip install pipenv`).
 Afterwards, you can install all dependencies by running `pipenv install`.